Mquinn960/offline-trainer/README.md

 * https://github.com/Mquinn960/dataset-creator

-An example valid folder structure of multiple datasets can be found below:
+An example valid folder structure of multiple datasets can be found below.
+If you are looking for a good starting place to compile a dataset, please see the MNIST ASL Alphabet Sign Language dataset **[MNIST Sign Language Dataset](https://www.kaggle.com/datamunge/sign-language-mnist)**

 ```
 /dataset1